 - Keep an eye on the wound for any sign of infection

 - Warm to the touch

 All dog bite wounds should be taken seriously because of the potential for a bacterial infection.
 Make sure you speak with an attorney if you need to pursue compensation for medical expenses.

 The state of California follows a strict liability rule when it comes to dog bites, meaning that the owner can almost always be held responsible when their dog bites another person.
 Whether the dog had a history of violence or was provoked does not matter.

 You shouldn’t have to pay for damages caused by a negligent dog owner.
-For help holding a responsible owner accountable, turn to Fowler Helsel Vogt for seasoned legal counsel.
+For help holding a responsible owner accountable, turn to Fowler Helsel Vogt for seasoned legal counsel from a dedicated dog bite attorney near you.
 We will work hard to help you pursue the compensation you need to physically and emotionally heal from a dog bite.